Stock84-dev/Cryptowatch-API/README.md

 ```

 ## Step-by-step Guide
 1. Install the CryptoWatch REST API Client Library package to your project.
+It is available at nuget;
-2. Create an instance of the `CryptoWatchRestApi` class.
+2. Create an instance of the `CryptoWatchRestApi` class;
-3. Use various methods like `ListAsync()` to interact with different parts of the CryptoWatch API.
+3. Use various methods like `ListAsync()` to interact with different parts of the CryptoWatch API;

 ## Contributing